THE DOVER WAR MEMORIAL PROJECT

 death annoucnement 1943, courtesy Dover Express

-Alfred's mother is remembered as an "absolute sweetie".
-Her family nearly suffered a triple tragedy, as her eldest son, Ernest, serving on HMS Sikh, was sunk on 14 September 1942 during a raid on Tobruk.
+Below is Alfred as a young lad; he was apprentice to an undertaker.
+His mother is remembered as an "absolute sweetie".
+Her family nearly suffered a triple tragedy, as her eldest Alfred Moseling, courtesy Richard Moselingson, Ernest, serving on HMS Sikh, was sunk on 14 September 1942 during a raid on Tobruk.
 Fortunately, he was picked up after three hours in the water, becoming a Prisoner of War.
 On 1 June 1941, Ben was serving on HMS Calcutta when it too was sunk.
 He, with another 254 members of the ship's company, were rescued by HMS Coventry.
-While neither Ernest nor Ben spoke of it, it is believed that they were each decorated with the DSM for actions they took at the time of their respective sinkings

 After the dedication ceremony members of Jim's family stood with Alderman William Muge, the Mayor of Dover, on the steps of the Town Hall as the Standard was paraded through the town centre from St Mary's church